 4. Plastic-Free Toiletries

 I’ve noticed that as I’ve been moving through this zero waste journey, my toiletries have become more and more airline-friendly.
-I use bar soap instead of liquid body wash, I either make my own toothpaste or use toothpaste tabs, and my face wash and moisturizer come in 2.7 oz aluminum bottles.
-I also have a couple travel-size bottles for shampoo and conditioner from Plaine Products that are 2.5 oz, that I can refill from my larger bottles.
+I use bar soap instead of liquid body wash, I either make my own toothpaste or use toothpaste tablets, my face wash is a solid bar, and my moisturizer is in a 2oz jar.

 Traveling with your own toiletries means you can skip the tiny hotel soaps and lotions completely, and know that your beauty and personal care routine doesn’t have to change just because your location does.

 This may be the most important tip I can offer here.
 We can plan our trips down to the last minute, but inevitably, something will stray from our plan.
 Do what you can to prepare for your trip and keep it as low waste as possible, but don’t beat yourself up if something doesn’t go as planned.

 Here we can see my unplanned waste from my Paraguay trip.
 I had my utensils, but that’s about the only zero waste part of this photo.
 But you know what?
 I was okay with it.
 I was traveling for 24 hours.
 All I wanted was a shower, a bed, and food.
 Maslow’s Hierarchy of Needs, people.

 What’s more, at the airport on my way back from Paraguay, I filled up my water bottle past security, and then was met with surprise when I had to go through security AGAIN at the gate, and had to dump my water.

 Although I wasn’t able to hydrate completely zero waste on this leg of the flight, the flight attendant was willing to pour water directly into my bottle.
 It may have come from a plastic bottle, but I at least saved a plastic up. #miniwin